 Restorative Dentistry

-Root Canals
+Root Canals in Upland, CA

 A root canal is a straightforward procedure designed to save a tooth when its pulp becomes infected.
 The pulp, located at the center of the tooth, contains blood vessels that contribute to the tooth’s development and health.
 Infection can arise from trauma, deep decay, cracks or chips, or repeated dental work.
 Symptoms may include visible injury or swelling, as well as sensitivity to temperature or pain in the tooth or gums.